-We also investigate the effect of the statistical test on the performance of the statistical indexes for discarding the measurement results.
-Figure 6 shows the changes in the mean estimation errors as a function of the number of removed data sets after applying the statistical test with various values of $\alpha$ .
-From these figures we can see that the statistical test largely affects the performance of the statistical indexes for discarding the measurement results and decreases the estimation error largely, especially for the mean and 90th percentile values.
+We finally investigate the effect of the statistical test on the performance of the statistical indexes for discarding the measurement results.
+Figure 6 (a), (b), and (c) show the changes in the mean estimation errors, 90% values, and the worst values, respectively, as a function of the number of removed data sets after applying the statistical test with various $\alpha$ =0.64.
+For comparison purpose, we plot the results withtout statistical test.
+From these figures we can see that the statistical test largely affects the performance of the statistical indexes for discarding the measurement results and decreases the estimation error largely, especially for the mean and 90% values.
 On the other hand, the worst value of the estimation error can not be decreased even with the statistical test.
-This again shows the limitation of the proposed methods in this report.
+This again shows the limitation of the proposed methods in this paper.
 We also see that the best setting of $\alpha$ is around 0.064, which is identical to the results in the estimation error distribution shown in Figure 4.